dsalathe/blog/src/data/posts/023-distributed-transactions-02.md

 >
 > True—but in the first scenario, the `+$100` should never have happened.
 In the second, the transaction is valid and will eventually complete.
 Let's consider a more compelling example:
 >
 > A customer wants to buy a laptop.
 A stock service decreases inventory from `1` to `0`—the last one!
 However, a credit service finds the customer's balance too low and rejects the transaction.
 The problem?
 A notification service periodically checks inventory levels and, seeing zero laptops remaining, automatically emails the supplier to reorder.
 Too late—that email can't be recalled.
-Atomicity would have prevented this.
+Atomicity would have prevented this if all these operations belonged in the same (atomic) transaction.

 ### Consistency